lspm-pkg/better-dockerpi/README.md

 If you want to use VNC, currnetly it is experimental and doesn't work as of the time of making this repoisitory.

+You can make a `issue` or a `pull` request if you want, these greatly help us and you.

 ## Which machines are supported?

 By default a Raspberry Pi 3B is virtualised,